Original blog published on May 20, 2020 | Blog updated on April 20, 2022

 Have your hours changed?
-Is your showroom temporarily closed due to the coronavirus pandemic?
-Or maybe you plan to host a customer appreciation event when socially distancing rules are relaxed.
-Share this important information via email so that your customers are in the know and can easily find your message later when they need to reference it.
+Is your showroom temporarily closed due to an unforeseen circumstance?
+Do you have an upcoming event or major company news?
+Share important information via email so that your customers are in the know and can easily find your message later when they need to reference it.

 - Seasonal Service Reminders

 Use your friendly email newsletter to remind your customers when it’s time to change their air filters, schedule maintenance appointments, install backup generators to prepare for hurricane season, gather their documents to file their tax returns, rotate their tires, arrange seasonal lawn care or plan for other time-sensitive services.
 These schedules are always on your radar but likely aren’t top-of-mind for the people who rely on you to perform the work.